crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 ```

-- You may not need an entire Facade-aimed library to just implement a very simple task.
+- You may not need an entire Facade-driven library to just implement a very simple task.